deeebeee3/2022-nestjs/README.md

 ## DTO (Data transfer objects)

-`nest generate class coffees/dto/create-coffee.dto --no-spec`
+`nest generate class coffees/dto/create-coffee.dto --no-spec` `nest generate class coffees/dto/update-coffee.dto --no-spec`

 We use `--no-spec` flag to not generate a test file for our dto...

+look at the coffee entity to see what properties we will need for the dto.